dandavison/iterm2-dwim/README.md

-`iterm2-dwim` is a click handler for iTerm2: you command-click on a file name in the iTerm2 terminal window, and it opens the file in your editor.
+`iterm2-dwim` is a click handler for iTerm2.
+The aim is that you command-click on any file path, relative or absolute, and it opens the file in your editor.
 If there was a line number, your editor goes to that line.
-So, compiler output, tracebacks, etc.
+So, compiler/linter output, tracebacks, etc.

 Currently, Emacs, PyCharm and Sublime are supported.
 To choose which editor to use, see `settings.py`.